Skip to main content

 --help

-# Install the deployed contract locally for use with stellar-cli
+# Create an alias the deployed contract locally for use with stellar-cli

 Project Layout